The importance of our identity

 Along with public engagement, interviews have also taken place with over 180 stakeholders and over 100 NHS communications professionals have participated in nine workshops held across England.
 Their feedback also supports the need to protect the NHS Identity and make sure there is consistent, appropriate and cost-effective usage by both the NHS and its providers.

 All of the research findings have helped to inform, rigorously test and refine the new NHS Identity Policy and updated guidelines.

-The new NHS Identity Policy and updated technical guidelines have been approved by the Brand Board, chaired by the Department of Health, and by the Secretary of State for Health.
+The new NHS Identity Policy and updated guidelines were published in January 2017.
+They have been approved by the Brand Board, chaired by the Department of Health, and by the Secretary of State for Health.

 The new NHS Identity Policy is mandatory for NHS organisations and providers commissioned under the NHS Standard Contract.
 It sets the framework to achieve the consistent application of the NHS Identity that patients and the public want and expect to see from the NHS as a single, national, unified health service.
 It also protects the NHS trade mark against misuse.
-The bulleted list below gives an overview of some of the key areas in the new policy:
+Some of the key areas in the new policy are:

 Applying the new policy

-The updated technical guidelines provide comprehensive and detailed advice on how to apply the NHS Identity Policy in practice.
-Following user feedback on the existing guidelines, the new site will feature a wide range of practical, visual examples which show how to apply the identity across different materials and channels – printed materials, websites, social media, apps, signage, vehicle livery etc.
+The updated guidelines provide comprehensive and detailed advice on how to apply the NHS Identity Policy in practice.
+They feature a wide range of practical, visual examples which show how to apply the identity across different materials and channels – printed materials, websites, social media, apps, signage, vehicle livery etc.

-If you need advice now on how the new NHS Identity Policy and updated guidelines will apply to your organisation, service or partnership, please email firstname.lastname@example.org, detailing the guidelines you require and we’ll email you the information.
+If you need advice now on how the new NHS Identity Policy and updated guidelines will apply to your organisation, service or partnership, please visit the contact us page on the NHS Identity website for details of how to make an enquiry.